dotnet-school/dotnet-k8/README.md

   - running app as a docker container
   - running mongo as a docker container
   - persistence disk space where mongo can write its data
-  - load balancer to receive traffic from internet (outside the cluster)
+  - load balancer to receive traffic from internet (from outside the cluster)
-  - ability fro app to talk to mongo
+  - ability for app to talk to mongo
-- **In Kubernetes language what we need is **
+- **In Kubernetes language what we need is**
   - **Deployment**
-    - todo-app : run todo app container s
+    - **todo-app** : run todo app container
-    - mongo-db : run mongo containers
+    - **mongo-db** : run mongo containers
   - **Service**
-    - Load balancer : routing external traffic to our app container
+    -  **todo-app-service** : routing external traffic to our app container
-    - mongo-service: to route internal traffic to mongo containers
+    - **mongo-service**: to route internal traffic to mongo containers
   - **Persistence Volume Claim**
-    - Persistence disk space where mongo can write its data
+    - **mongo-disk:** Persistence disk space where mongo can write its data